csc-training/node-level-optimization/docs/01-overview.md

 	- “Premature code optimization is the root of all evil”
 - Choose test case which represents a real production run
 - Measurements should be carried out on the target platform
-    - "Toy" run on laptop provides typically only limited information
+    - "Toy" run on laptop may provide only limited information

 # Profiling application